VolleyManagement/volley-management/CONTRIBUTING.md

 🏗 UNDER CONSTRUCTION 🏗

-More content to be added :timer_clock:
+More content to be added :timer_clock::timer_clock::timer_clock:

 ## Code of Conduct